mrocamora/mdlfit/examples/README.rst

 Jupyter Notebooks
 =================

-* [Music encoding demo notebook](https://gitlab.fing.edu.uy/rocamora/mdlfit/blob/master/examples/mdlfit-encode_music_datasets.ipynb): how to encode a dataset from music xml files and from a dataset provided by music21.
+`examples/mdlfit-encode_music_datasets.ipynb <examples/mdlfit-encode_music_datasets.ipynb>`_
-* [Minimum description length demo notebook](https://gitlab.fing.edu.uy/rocamora/mdlfit/blob/master/examples/mdlfit-fit_all_models.ipynb): how to compute minimum description length for different models and datasets.
+ how to encode a dataset from music xml files and from a dataset provided by music21 `examples/mdlfit-fit_all_models.ipynb <examples/mdlfit-fit_all_models.ipynb>`_ how to compute minimum description length for different models and datasets.

 .. _music21: https://web.mit.edu/music21/